Thought to be immune to certain snake venom!

 The word “opossum” was first recorded between the years 1607 and 1611.
 It is believed to have been borrowed from the Powhatan language and derived from a Proto-Algonquian word, “apousoum,” which means “white dog or dog-like animal.”
 The first recorded instances of the word can be traced back to John Smith and the Jamestown colony of Virginia.

 In addition to having four short limbs, they have specialized tails that they use in a variety of ways.
 Because these rat-like tails are capable of gripping onto things, they are regarded as prehensile.
-Thanks to this feature, opossums can use their tails to help keep their balance, to aid in climbing trees, and to hold onto nesting materials while climbing.
-Young animals use their prehensile tails to cling onto their mothers’ backs while being carried around.
+Thanks to this feature, opossums can use their tails to help keep their balance, aid in climbing trees, and hold onto nesting materials while climbing.
+Young animals use their prehensile tails to cling to their mothers’ backs while being carried around.
 Contrary to popular belief, however, opossums do not hang upside down from trees by their tails like bats.

 These mammals’ hind legs also feature opposable thumbs, which allow them to hold onto branches and the like even more effectively.

 Males are typically slightly larger than females.
 They also have larger canine teeth and tend to be significantly heavier.

 During the warmer months, these marsupials tend to stay on the move.
 They typically travel wherever food takes them.
 In the winter, these marsupials tend to stay put in more permanent nesting sites.
 However, they remain moderately active throughout the colder months and therefore are not true hibernators.